TISAX® Demystified – Episode 1

 • Policy: You need a documented security policy.
 Not just something copied from the internet – a real one, aligned with your risks and business model.

 • Resources: The ISO needs time, budget, and authority.
-No part-time token role.
+Not just a token role.

 • Escalation Paths: When something goes wrong, who gets the call?
 And what’s the process?